abingdonpta/abingdonpta/content/posts/2022-09-13 Garden cleanup/index.md

 - /2022/09/13/garden-cleanup/images/flyer.webp
 ---

-Please help us clean up weed our school garden.
+Please help us weed our school garden.
 If you would like to join us, please bring your water bottle and garden gloves (if you have them).

 - **When**: Saturday, September 24 from 9:00 am – 11:00 am
 - **Where**: Abingdon Community Garden, next to the school.